 Teaching students to recognize common problem structures helps them transfer solution methods from familiar to unfamiliar problems.

-Discussing strategies for solving mathematics problems helps students understand how to organize their mathematical thinking and intentionally tackle problems.
+Discussing strategies for solving mathematics problems after initially letting students attempt to problem solve on their own helps them understand how to organize their mathematical thinking and intentionally tackle problems.

 Teaching students how to label, identify, and manage Emotion helps them learn Self-regulation skills.